-The strategic risk register is reviewed annually and updated and reported quarterly in the quarterly report to CLT, Scrutiny, Cabinet and Audit Committee.
+The strategic risk register is reviewed annually and updated and reported quarterly in the quarterly report to CLT, and six monthly to Cabinet and Audit Committee.

 The operational risk register holds service specific, project and partnership risks and is also updated quarterly with exception reporting in the quarterly report at the discretion of Heads of Service e.g. if the risk has increased sufficiently to cause concern corporately or if additional mitigating action is required.